 - Pour into popsicle tray, freeze and enjoy!

 The Emerald Rain Popsicles are the perfect option, especially for kids!
 But rest assured that your “coolness” factor will go through the roof with everyone attending your St. Patrick’s Day celebrations.

-Little Leprechaun Cookies (contains milk, wheat and caffeine)
+Little Leprechaun Cookies (contains milk, wheat, and caffeine)

 You’re in luck with these little leprechaun cookies.
 They are healthy but also secretly good for you!
-Short of a full-blown tea ceremony, there are few more interesting ways to spruce up your St. Patrick’s Day party.
+Short of a full-blown tea ceremony, there are a few more interesting ways to spruce up your St. Patrick’s Day party.

 Recipe: Little Leprechaun Cookies

 Prep Time: 45 minutes